Skip to content Skip to footer navigation

 "They should be a transparency measure, not a take-it-or-leave-it rule of entry," a spokesperson says.

-In practice, most policies give people little or no option but to accept it in order to access the product or service.
+In practice, most policies give people little or no option but to accept in order to access the product or service.

 OAIC suggests that to address the power and information imbalance between individuals and organisations, people should be able to choose between providers and organisations based on their information-handling practices.